CarterT27/imc-prosperity-3/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This repository contains research and algorithms for our team, Alpha Animals, in IMC Prosperity 2025.
-We placed top 10 globally and 2nd in the USA, with an overall score of 1,190,077 seashells.
+We placed [9th globally and 2nd in the USA](https://jmerle.github.io/imc-prosperity-3-leaderboard/), with an overall score of 1,190,077 seashells.
 This writeup was heavily inspired by the [linear utility writeup](https://github.com/ericcccsliu/imc-prosperity-2).

 ## The team ✨